allannad/hp/README.md

 This command line program takes a user input of a spell, jinx, charm or curse.
 It creates a graph of the times the input has been mentioned across each Harry Potter book.

-The text of each book is read from [this website](http://www.glozman.com/textpages.html), as is the [list of incantations](https://www.pojo.com/harry-potter-spell-list/).
+The text of each book is read from [this website](http://www.glozman.com/textpages.html), and the list of incantations [was found here](https://www.pojo.com/harry-potter-spell-list/).

 Set up virtual environment in command line:
 1. `conda create -n hp-env python=3.7`